facebookresearch/ReAgent/README.md

 cd Horizon/
 ```

-Our project use Thrift to define configuration and Spark to transform training data into the right format.
+Our project uses Thrift to define configuration and Spark to transform training data into the right format.
 They require installing dependencies not managed by virtualenv.
-Here is the list of softwares needed to be installed on your system.
+Here is the list of software needed to be installed on your system.
 - Thrift compiler version 0.11.0 or above.
 You will need to build from source.
   See [1](https://thrift.apache.org/docs/install/debian), [2](https://thrift.apache.org/docs/BuildingFromSource).
 - [Oracle Java 8](https://launchpad.net/~webupd8team/+archive/ubuntu/java)
 - Maven

 To install them all, you can run `./install_compilers.sh`.
-This may break your system.
-After it finished, you will need to add this line to your .bash_profile
+After it finished, you will need to add this line to your `.bash_profile`

 ```
 export JAVA_HOME=/usr/lib/jvm/java-8-oracle